Attention Mechanism based Cognition-level Scene Understanding: Experimental Results

 \subsection{Dataset}

-The VCR dataset~\cite{zellers2019recognition} consists of 290k multiple-choice questions, 290k correct answers, 290k correct rationales, and 110k images.
-The correct answers and rationales are labeled in the dataset with $>90\%$ of human agreements.
-As shown previously in Figure~\ref{fig:running examp}, each set consists of an image, a question, four available answer choices, and four reasoning choices.
-The correct answer and rationale are provided in the dataset as ground truth.
+The VCR dataset~\cite{zellers2019recognition} consists of 290 k multiple-choice questions, corresponding \mbox{290 k} correct answers, 290 k correct rationales, and~110 k images.
+The~correct answers and rationales are labeled in the dataset with >90\% human agreement.
+As~referenced earlier in Figure~\ref{fig:running examp}, each set consists of an image, a~question, four available answer choices, and~four reasoning choices.
+The~correct answer and rationale are provided in the dataset as ground~truths.

-In addition, the dataset distribution is shown in Figure~\ref{fig:Datadis}.
-38\% of the types of inference is about explanation.
-24\% is about activity inference.
-These types of tasks represent cognition-level inference tasks.
+The distribution of the dataset is shown in Figure~\ref{fig:Datadis}.
+In total, 38\% of the types of inference is about explanation, while 24\% is about activity inference.
+Hence, these types of tasks represent cognition-level inference~tasks. \unskip

-\subsection{Metric.}
+\subsection{Metric}

 The VCR task can be regarded as a multi-classification problem.
-We use mAp~\cite{henderson2016end} to evaluate the performance, which is a common metric for evaluating prediction accuracy in multi-classification areas.
-The mAP is usually computed on a dataset.
+We use mAP (\textbf{mean average perception})~\cite{henderson2016end} to evaluate performance, a~standard metric for assessing prediction accuracy in multi-classification areas.
+The~mAP is usually computed on a~dataset.